mabq/arch-base/README.md

    ansible-vault encrypt_string '{TEXT_TO_ENCRYPT}' --vault-password-file ~/.vault_key --name '{VARIABLE_NAME}'`
    ```

-Copy the output and replace the corresponding variable in `/group_vars/all.yml` or in the corresponding `host_vars/{HOSTNAME}.yml`.
+Copy the encrypted output and paste it in `/group_vars/all.yml` or in the corresponding `host_vars/{HOSTNAME}.yml`.

 ## Run the script

 Change directory into the cloned repository and run:

-> the `username` variable is passed as a command-line argument for security reasons

    ```bash
    ansible-playbook --extra-vars "username={USERNAME}" local.yml -k --vault-password-file ~/.vault_key
    ```

-You will be prompted for the root password of the managed node (the one you just changed).
+You will be prompted for the root password of the managed node (the one you changed recently).
 If no errors occur the managed node will shutdown automatically after a successful installation.

 Remove install media and turn it back on.